2a) Honeycomb Holstein Model

 Setup EFA-HMC Updates

-The two main parameters that need to be specified are the time-step size $\Delta t$ and number of time-steps $N_t$ performed in the HMC update, with the corresponding integrated trajectory time then equalling $T_t = N_t \cdot \Delta t.$ Note that the computational cost of an HMC update is linearly proportional to $N_t,$ while the acceptance rate is inversely proportional to $\Delta t.$
+The two main parameters that need to be specified are the time-step size $\Delta t$ and number of time-steps $N_t$ performed in the HMC update, with the corresponding integrated trajectory time then equalling $T_t = N_t \cdot \Delta t.$ Note that the computational cost of an HMC update is linearly proportional to $N_t,$ while the acceptance rate is approximately proportional to $1/(\Delta t)^2.$

-Based on user experience, a good (conservative) starting place is to set the number of time-step to $N_t \approx 10,$ and then set the time-step size to $\Delta t \approx \pi/(2\Omega N_t),$ effectively setting the integrated trajectory time to $T_t = \pi/(2\Omega).$ Then, if the acceptance rate is too low you increase $N_t,$ which results in a reduction of $\Delta t.$ Conversely, if the acceptance rate is very high $(\gtrsim 99 \% )$ it can be useful to decrease $N_t$, thereby increasing $\Delta t,$ as this will reduce the computational cost of performing an EFA-HMC update.
+Based on user experience, a good (conservative) starting place is to set the number of time-steps to $N_t \approx 10.$ Then, if the acceptance rate is too low you increase $N_t,$ which implicitly results in a reduction of $\Delta t.$ Conversely, if the acceptance rate is very high $(\gtrsim 99 \% )$ it may be useful to decrease $N_t$, thereby increasing $\Delta t,$ as this will reduce the computational cost of performing an EFA-HMC update.

 hmc_updater = EFAHMCUpdater(